Audits

 The author of a given model can choose to require one or all of the following:

 When some of the above things are required, the category will show a yellow warning.
-If you hover with the cursor, a tooltip will let you know what information is missing.
+You can view any categories with issues, on the left sidenav:

 You have to make sure all warnings are fixed, before you can publish the report.